Habitat III: Secretary-General

 Joan Clos, the 1997–2006 Mayor of Barcelona and Executive Director of UN-Habitat from 2010 to 2018, was also Secretary-General of the Habitat III.

 Participants

 Habitat III invited all Member States and relevant stakeholders, including parliamentarians, civil society organizations, regional and local government and municipality representatives, professionals and researchers, academia, foundations, women and youth groups, trade unions, and the private sector, as well as organizations of the United Nations system and intergovernmental organizations.

 About 30,000 people in total attended the conference, which was based at the Casa de la Cultura Ecuatoriana in Quito.

 Road Map

-The first session of the Preparatory Committee (PrepCom1) for Habitat III was held in New York, United Nations Headquarter, from 17 to 18 September 2014.
+The first session of the Preparatory Committee (PrepCom1) for Habitat III was held in New York, United Nations Headquarters, from 17 to 18 September 2014.
 The second session of the Preparatory Committee (PrepCom2) for Habitat III was held in Nairobi, Kenya, from 14 to 16 April 2015.
 The PrepCom3 took place from 25 to 27 July 2016, in Surabaya, Indonesia.